 Louis Pasteur had great faith in the good nature of humans.
 He worked tirelessly to deliver real benefits for the treatment of infectious diseases.
 More than any other person, Louis Pasteur helped to increase average life expectancy in the late nineteenth and early twentieth Century.

 Achievements of Louis Pasteur

-- Process of Pasteurisation making milk safe to drink
+- The process of Pasteurisation making milk safe to drink

 - Cure for Rabies

 - Cure for anthrax

-- His principles were used by later scientists such as Frankland, Valley Radot, Emile Duclaux, Descours and Holmes in developing vaccines for dieseases such as typhus, diphtheria, cholera, yellow fever and different strains of plague
+- His principles were used by later scientists such as Frankland, Valley Radot, Emile Duclaux, Descours and Holmes in developing vaccines for diseases such as typhus, diphtheria, cholera, yellow fever and different strains of plague

 Louis Pasteur: Founder of Modern Medicine